cjgronlund/project-rome/project-rome-docs/includes/android/platform-init.md

 If you do not already have an MSA, Register for one on [account.microsoft.com](https://account.microsoft.com/account).

 Next, you must register your app with Microsoft by following the cross platform instructions on the [Application Registration Portal](https://apps.dev.microsoft.com/) (if you do not have a Microsoft developer account, you must create one first).
 You should receive a client ID string for your app; save this for later.
-This will allow your app to access Microsoft's Connected Devices platform resources.
+This will allow your app to access Microsoft's Connected Devices Platform resources.

 ### Add the SDK